A second pair of eyes on your UniFi network.

 How do I add a Health Check to a project I already booked?

 Tell us during scoping and we’ll fold the Health Check time into the project quote.
-Project engagements include a close-out report by default, so a separate Health Check is rarely needed once the project ships.
+A project engagement already wraps up with a full account of what was done, so a separate Health Check is rarely needed once it ships.

 Can I buy more hours later if something comes up?

-Yes — the same $150/hr rate applies to follow-up work.
-For small follow-ups, see our remote engineering hours.
+Yes.
+For small follow-ups, see our remote engineering hours on the pricing page.
 For larger remediation, we’ll quote it as a fixed-price project.

-Tell us which tier matches your environment, send a topology screenshot, and we’ll confirm scheduling within one business day.
-No long calls, no discovery theater — just a fixed-time, fixed-price review.
+Tell us which tier matches your environment and send a topology screenshot.
+We confirm scheduling within one business day — a fixed-time, fixed-price review, no discovery calls.